ccgproject/ccgp_assembly/workflows/preasm/README.md

 - `WD`: Working directory
 - `K`: K-mer size to generate the `meryl` database.
-- `REFNAME`: name of the assmebly.
-We generate the
+- `REFNAME`: name of the assembly.

 ### Code